This page explains how to perform a credential rotation in Google Kubernetes Engine (GKE).

 gcloud container clusters update cluster-name --start-credential-rotation

-Once the master has been reconfigured, GKE automatically updates your cluster's nodes to use the new IP and credentials.
+Once the control plane has been reconfigured, GKE automatically updates your cluster's nodes to use the new IP and credentials.
 Each node pool is marked as "requires recreation."
 GKE does not finish the credential rotation until the automatic recreation is complete.

 Inspecting the rotation